stolostron/rhacm-docs/README.md

 6. Add the link to the website you want to link to after `redirect:`
 7. Add an integer after `importance:` to set where the card appears in the list.

-## Screenshot requirements
+## Image and screenshot requirements

+Use images and screenshots sparingly and adhere to the following rules when using them:

+- For quick link cards:
   - Screenshot size must be 400x300 pixels.
+  - The naming convention for the file must follow `##-name`.
-- Save screenshot as a `.png` file in `/assets/img/`.
+- Save screenshots as a `.png` file in `/assets/img/`.
-- Only screenshot website content.
-No user interface elements must be visible that are not part of the HTML code of the website.
+- Only screenshots website content.
+No user interface elements must be visible.
 - Remove sensitive information from the screenshot by painting over it.
 Do not use blur.
-- The naming convention of the file must follow `##-name`.

 ## Easter eggs